262life/262life.github.io/_pages/ai-first.md

 - **Human-in-the-loop** — Needs prompts, review, and validation
 - **Limited scope** — Can’t adapt outside their domain

-## 🔥 How We’re Making AI Part of Our Culture
+## 🔥 How We Made AI Part of Our Culture

 What made this real for us wasn’t a memo.
 It was action — repeated, simple, human action.